adonix-org/cloud-spark/README.md

      */
     protected override init(): void {
         /**
-         * Example of path-to-regex and local method routing.
+         * Example of path-to-regexp and local method routing.
          */
         this.route(GET, "/hello/:name", this.hello);